Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 3 System Models and Problem Formulation

 When $(n^1_t = 0, L_t \neq 2)$ and $(n^1_t = 1, L_t \neq 2)$, the probability for the number of vehicles will be obtained in a similar way.

 Thirdly, we discuss the state transition of the UAV's 3D position.
-It includes block transitions and height transitions.
+It includes horizontal position transitions and height transitions.
 The UAV's height transition is formulated in (\ref{Eqn:UAVHeightChange}).
-If the UAV's height is fixed, the corresponding position state transition diagram is shown in Fig.~\ref{Fig:LocationStateTransitionDiagramInModel}, where $\{ S_i \}_{i \in \{ 0, 1, 2, 3, 4 \} }$ denotes the block of the UAV: $0$ denotes staying in the current block; $\{ 1, 2, 3, 4 \}$ denotes a flight from block 0 to the other blocks (1, 2, 3, and 4); $5$ denotes an anticlockwise flight; $6$ denotes a flight from block 1, 2, 3, or 4 to block 0; $7$ denotes a clockwise flight.
+If the UAV's height is fixed, the horizontal position transitions are shown in Fig.~\ref{Fig:LocationStateTransitionDiagramInModel}, where $\{ S_i \}_{i \in \{ 0, 1, 2, 3, 4 \} }$ denotes the block (i.e, horizontal position) of the UAV: $0$ denotes staying in the current block; $\{ 1, 2, 3, 4 \}$ denotes a flight from block 0 to the other blocks (1, 2, 3, and 4); $5$ denotes an anticlockwise flight; $6$ denotes a flight from block 1, 2, 3, or 4 to block 0; $7$ denotes a clockwise flight.

-\section{Proposed Solutions}
+\section{4 Proposed Solutions}

-In this section, we first describe the motivation, and then present an overview of Q-learning and the deep deterministic policy gradient algorithm, and then propose solutions with different control objectives, and finally present an extension of solutions that takes into account the energy consumption of 3D flight.
+In this section, we first describe the motivation, and then present an overview of Q-learning and the deep deterministic policy gradient (DDPG) algorithm, and then propose solutions with different control objectives, and finally present an extension of solutions that takes into account the energy consumption of 3D flight.

-\subsection{Motivation}
+\subsection{4.1 Motivation}

-Deep reinforcement learning methods are suitable for the target problem since environment variables are unknown and unmeasurable.
+The environment variables in this problem are unknown and unmeasurable.
+Deep reinforcement learning (RL) methods are suitable for the target problem for two reasons.
+First, DRL obtains the optimal policy through the interactions with the environment.
+Secondly, DRL does not need to know the environment variables.
+Neural networks are used to fit Q-value with the unknown and unmeasurable variables.
 For example, $\alpha_1$ and $\alpha_2$ are affected by the height/density of buildings, and the height and size of vehicles, etc. $\beta_1$ and $\beta_2$ are time dependent and are affected by the current environment such as weather \cite{agiwal2016_5G}.
 Although UAVs can detect the LoS/NloS links using equipped cameras, it is very challenging to detect them accurately for several reasons.
 First, the locations of recievers on vehicles should be labeled for detection.
 Secondly, it is hard to detect receivers accurately using computer vision technology since receivers are much small than vehicles.
 Thirdly, it requires automobile manufacturers to label the loactions of receivers, which may not be satisfied in several years.
 Therefore, it requires a large amount of labor to test these environment variables accurately.

 It is hard to obtain the optimal strategies even all environment variables are known.
 Existing works \cite{wu2018UAV_throughput} \cite{zhang2018UAV_communication} obtain the near-optimal strategies in the 2D flight scenario when users are stationary, however, they are not capable of solving our target problem since the UAV adjusts its 3D position and vehicles move with their patterns under the control of traffic lights.